apache/age-website/docs/intro/setup.md

 ### Install Postgres

-You will need to install a AGE compatible version of Postgres, for now AGE only supports Postgres 11, 12 and 13.
+You will need to install a AGE compatible version of Postgres.
+AGE supports Postgres 11, 12, 13, 14 and 15.

 #### Install From Source Code

 You can <a href='https://www.postgresql.org/download/'>download the Postgres source code</a> and install your own instance of Postgres.
-You can read instructions on how to install from <a href='https://www.postgresql.org/docs/11/installation.html'>source code on the offical Postgres Website</a>
+You can read instructions on how to install from <a href='https://www.postgresql.org/docs/15/installation.html'>source code on the offical Postgres Website</a>

 #### Install From a Package Manager